yinguobing/facial-landmark-detection-hrnet/README.md

 ## Training

-### set the training and validation dataset.
+### Set the training and validation datasets.

-These files do not change frequently so you need to set them in the source code.
+These files do not change frequently so set them in the source code.
 Take WFLW as an example.

 ```python
 # In module `train.py`